treeverse/lakeFS/docs/index.md

 lakeFS helps you maintain a tidy data lake in several ways, including:

-### Isolated Dev/Test Environments with copy-on-write
+### Isolated Dev/Test Environments with zero-copy branching

-lakeFS makes creating isolated dev/test environments for ETL testing instantaneous, and through its use of copy-on-write, cheap.
+lakeFS makes creating isolated dev/test environments for ETL testing instantaneous, and through its use of zero-copy branching, cheap.
 This enables you to test and validate code changes on production data without impacting it, as well as run analysis and experiments on production data in an isolated clone.

 👉🏻 [Read more](./understand/use_cases/etl_testing.html)